eleriaqueen/rag-highres-scrolling-dmg-sprites/concert-one/README.md

 # Concert One
-The Concert One font was designed by Johan Kallas and Mihkel Virkus and was release under the SIL Open Font License (OFL)
+The Concert One font was designed by Johan Kallas and Mihkel Virkus and was release under the SIL Open Font License

 ![concert-one-overview](/concert-one/concert-one.png)